bjsmithxyz/Colony/README.md

 # Colony

-A lightweight browser-based simulation that models simple agents (individuals), nodes, and food sources on an interactive canvas.
-The UI is intentionally minimal and pixel-styled.
+A lightweight browser-based simulation featuring organic node growth, intelligent agents, and real-time interactions on an interactive canvas.

 ## Quick start

-Serve the project over HTTP and open it in your browser.
-Two simple options:
+Serve the project over HTTP and open it in your browser:

 ```bash
 # using Python's simple HTTP server